WXFT-DT: Univision Communications ownership

 However, before the proposed conversion into an independent station could occur, the plans were put on ice after USA Broadcasting announced that it would sell off its television station group in 2000.
 One of the two prospective buyers for the group was The Walt Disney Company (had Disney's bid been successful, it would have created the market's first television duopoly with ABC owned-and-operated station WLS-TV); however, Disney was outbid by Spanish-language broadcaster Univision Communications, which purchased the USA Broadcasting stations for $1.1 billion on December 7, 2000; the sale was finalized on May 21, 2001.
 As a result, channel 60 changed its call letters to WXFT, and became a charter owned-and-operated station of Univision's new 2nd network, Telefutura (later rebranded to UniMás), when that network launched on January 14, 2002.

 WXFT's 5,000,000-watt transmitter malfunctioned in the early hours of December 6, 2006, causing an alarm which forced action by the Chicago Fire Department to extinguish the smoldering equipment.
 The transmitter was destroyed, leaving only half of its power available.
 The station still remained available via cable fed via a direct connection from the station.
-A new transmitter was commissioned on January 11, 2007 which restored normal operations.
+A new transmitter was commissioned on January 11, 2007, which restored normal operations.

 WXFT shut down its analog signal, over UHF channel 60, on June 12, 2009, the official deadline for full-power television stations in the United States to convert from full-time analog to full-time digital broadcasts under federal mandate.
-The station's digital signal moved from its pre-transition UHF channel 59 to channel 50.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 60, among the high band UHF channels (52-69) removed from broadcasting use as a result of the transition.
+The station's digital signal moved from its pre-transition UHF channel 59 to channel 50, using virtual channel 60.

 In December 2009, WXFT and sister station WGBO, along with most of Univision's other owned-and-operated stations, upgraded their main digital channels to transmit in 16:9 1080i high definition in preparation for the launches of Univision and Telefutura's HD feeds which launched in 2010.

 On April 13, 2017, station owner Univision Communications announced the over-the-air spectrum of WXFT-DT was sold in the FCC's spectrum reallocation auction for $126.1 million.
 In January 2016, the ABC Owned Television Stations group, owners of WLS-TV announced they will enter into a channel sharing agreement with Univision for WXFT.
-While WXFT-DT will not go off the air, they will share spectrum with WLS-TV.
-In June 2017, a construction permit was filed to allow the spectrum share.
+While WXFT-DT did not go off the air, it began to share spectrum with WLS-TV in June 2017.